-“It tends to be about 70 per cent of people who form these New Year’s resolutions start failing,” Rhodes told host Sheryl MacKay on CBC’s North by Northwest.
-“If we could wrap physical activity into a pill, it would probably the most prescribed medication.”
+“It tends to be about 70 percent of people who form these New Year’s resolutions start failing,” Rhodes says.
+“If we could wrap physical exercise into a magic pill, it would probably the most prescribed medication on the planet.”

-Rhodes is also the director of the Behavioural Medicine Lab at the University of Victoria.
-His research focuses on what keeps people exercising, and why some people don’t keep it up — despite their best intentions.
+He is also the director of the Behavioural Medicine Lab at the University of Victoria.
+His research focuses on what keeps people exercising, and why some people don’t keep it up — despite what might be their best of intentions.

 While public health guidelines suggest 150 minutes of moderate to vigorous physical activity per week, Rhodes says it’s important to not be too hard on yourself if you want to make a habit of getting your daily dose.

 “That hard workout that you had where you got it done, but it was very painful, is going to come back and haunt you next time.
 You’re not going to be that interested in pushing your body through that again,” he said.